lucky01/PIN2DMD/README.md

 #2.
 The Controller

-#2.1 The STM32F4 Discovery board with PIN2DMD Shield
+#2.1 The STM32F4 Discovery / Nucleo board with PIN2DMD Shield

 The panels use a 16 pin Hub75 interface to be connected to the next panel or to a controller.
-We use a STM32F407 discovery board which is available from multiple sources for about $20.
-It is based on 168Mhz Cortex M4 processor architecture which is needed for the rapid bit-shifting of data to control the panels.
-We use CooCox IDE to write the program in C. The software is uploaded to the controller through mini USB port.
+We use standard STM32 development boards like the STM32F407 discovery or Nucleo144-F429ZI which are available from multiple sources for about $20.
+It is based on a ARM Cortex processor architecture which is needed for the rapid bit-shifting of data to control the panels.
+We write the program in C.
+The software is uploaded to the controller through mini USB port.
 To connect the displays to the controller you need a connector shield pcb, which basically just connects the pins to the 16-pin ribbon cable that drives the displays.
-The board also has a 14pin connector which can be either used as output to a real monochrome pinball dmd or as input to get the data from a real machine.
+The board also has a 14pin connector which is used as input to get the data from a real machine.
-A PCB layout example can be found in the pcb directory.
+PCB layout examples can be found in the hardware directory.
 The advantage of the modular system is that new hardware functions can easily be implemented by changing the shield while keeping the controller.
 Members of the community have organized a group buy for printed circuit boards and also offer different kits.
-Search for PIN2DMD on german forum http://www.flippermarkt.de or http://vpuniverse.com/forums/forum/132-pin2dmd/ .
+Search for PIN2DMD on http://www.flippermarkt.de or http://vpuniverse.com/forums/forum/132-pin2dmd/ .

-#2.2 The DMD ST32 Controller board

-There is also a custom made controller board specifically designed for PIN2DMD.
-It can be directly connected to the panels and has multiple order options like onboard wifi.
-The software is uploaded to the controller through mini USB port.
-More information can be found at http://www.pinballsp.com .

 #3.
 The Power Supply
 The RGB LED displays require 5vdc for power and if you want to run them